pykale/pykale/examples/README.md

 ## Separate data and code

 All data in examples are from the public domain so they will be downloaded into local directories, either automatically or following instructions in specific examples.
-In general, we do not upload data here to keep the repository size small, unless the size is less than 300KB.
+To keep this repository size small, we do not upload data here unless the size is less than 300KB.
 This is done by setting `.gitignore`.
-If we share some data, the data should be external to the PyKale repository (Google Drive is popular nowadays, while more consistent ways of data sharing such as DOIs are under exploration).
+Data can be shared at [PyKale Data Repository](https://github.com/pykale/data) or other external locations, e.g., Google Drive.

 ## Examples available in three areas